China's fine-tuning adds up to stimulus by stealth

 Wary of being criticised for not doing enough to wean the world's second-largest economy off its reliance on easy credit and heavy investment, authorities have ruled out major stimulus even as growth slowed to an 18-month low in the first quarter.

-Instead, the People's Bank of China (PBOC) has relied on four low-key adjustments that have added a total of 550 billion yuan (51.8476 billion pounds) into the banking system, a calculation based on a Reuters poll and information from sources shows.
+Instead, the People's Bank of China (PBOC) has relied on four low-key adjustments that have added a total of 550 billion yuan ($88 billion) into the banking system, a calculation based on a Reuters poll and information from sources shows.

 That is equivalent to an economy-wide 50 basis point cut in the reserve requirement ratio (RRR), the level of reserves that banks must hold, a splashier move which would also have released 550 billion yuan in one stroke.